Im5tu/im5tu.github.io/content/article/2020-01-05-Diagnostics-In-Net-Core-3-Event-Counters.md

 }
 ```

-This will live for the lifetime of the application and host the task that will detect lazy-ily initiated EventSources, such as the OpenMessage one I showed earlier in this article.
+This will live for the lifetime of the application and host the task that will detect lazily initiated EventSources, such as the OpenMessage one I showed earlier in this article.

 #### Detecting EventSources

-In order to detect the lazy-ily initiated EventSources, we need to periodically call the method `EventSource.GetSources()` which lists all of the currently available sources. we can do this from a simple task that lives against the service:
+In order to detect the lazily initiated EventSources, we need to periodically call the method `EventSource.GetSources()` which lists all of the currently available sources. we can do this from a simple task that lives against the service:

 ```csharp
 internal sealed class MetricsCollectionService : EventListener, IHostedService